dangrossman/daterangepicker/README.md

 `locale`: (object) Allows you to provide localized strings for buttons and labels, and the first day of week for the calendars

-`singleDatePicker`: (boolean) Show only a single calendar to choose one date, instead of a range picker with two calendars; the start and end dates provided to your callback will be the same single date chosen
+`singleDatePicker`: (boolean:false) Show only a single calendar to choose one date, instead of a range picker with two calendars; the start and end dates provided to your callback will be the same single date chosen

 `parentEl`: (string) jQuery selector of the parent element that the date range picker will be added to, if not provided this will be `'body'`